Sunday 1st November – All Saints

 While the Church has been closed, daily Masses from St Augustine’s have been live-streamed on YouTube – search “St Augustines High Wycombe ” from any YouTube page.
 Don’t forget to click “subscribe “, it doesn’t mean you pay anything but it saves the link for easier access later.
-Each day’s Mass will remain visible after broadcast, though it takes several hours for the “recorded version ” to become available.
+Each day’s Mass will remain visible after broadcast, though it can take several hours for the “recorded version ” to become available.

 * * * * * * * * * *